THEOplayer/iOS-Connector/Code/Conviva-VerizonMedia/README.md

 3. Select the version you want to use.
 4. Choose the Connector libraries you want to include in your app.

-To support custom feature builds of THEOplayerSDK perform the following steps:
+Because the VerizonMedia feature requires a custom build of the THEOplayerSDK perform the following steps:

 1. Clone this repository to your computer.
 2. Use a [local override](https://developer.apple.com/documentation/xcode/editing-a-package-dependency-as-a-local-package) of the `theoplayer-sdk-ios` package by selecting the folder `../../Helpers/TheoSPM/theoplayer-sdk-ios` in Finder and dragging it into the Project navigator of your Xcode project.